 This Bristol Reserve Rum of Belize was column distilled by Travellers in 2005, and bottled in England after 11 years of ageing.

-Nico's tasting note
+Nico's tasting notes

 Thomas